zserub/MELFA-Basic/README.md

 Indent with the following logic:
 - Standard indentation rules for conditions and loops
-- Indent label based subroutines with '--- endings
+- Reset indentation after new label

 ### Deformer